NinaZumel/TwelveMedievalGhostStories/English/Story_XI.md

 [^3]: Evidently the wife was not accessory to the indecent burial of the child, and the sympathy of the writer is with her.
 The divorce does seem superfluous, since though sponsors were not allowed to marry, here is but one sponsor; but I know not the canon law. — M.R.J.

-I cannot conceive what the grounds of the divorce were, unless it could be argued that the father, by standing godfather to his own child after marriage, entered into a relationship which was irregular.
+[^4]: I cannot conceive what the grounds of the divorce were, unless it could be argued that the father, by standing godfather to his own child after marriage, entered into a relationship which was irregular.
 Parents could not be sponsors for their children; and if the story is true it may have been held that this irregular  act dissolved the marriage,’ and that, in taking upon him the sponsorship, he renounced his rights as a husband.
-On the face of it this was the view taken;  the incident was so remarkable that it  must have been hard to cite precedent.
+On the face of it this was the view taken;  the incident was so remarkable that it  must have been hard to cite precedent. - A.H.T

 This page is difficult to read, blurred,  and the writing in places gone. — M R J.